souzafcharles/Spring-Boot-REST-APIs/Section_08/restapi/README.md

 - Ensure meaningful JPA annotations for attributes to properly define database schema constraints.

 ---
+## Requirements for `PersonDTO` Class

+### Class Design

+- **Purpose:** The `PersonDTO` class is a Data Transfer Object designed to represent `Person` data in scenarios where entities are mapped to lightweight objects for external communication or processing.

+### Attributes

+- Define the following attributes:
+    - `id`: Represents the unique identifier for the `PersonDTO` object.
+    - `firstName`: Represents the first name of the person.
+    - `lastName`: Represents the last name of the person.
+    - `address`: Represents the address of the person.
+    - `gender`: Represents the gender of the person.

+### Constructors

+- Implement the following constructors:
+    - A no-argument constructor to satisfy JavaBeans conventions and allow object creation without initialisation.
+    - A parameterised constructor may be added for convenience if required (e.g., `public PersonDTO(Long id, String firstName, String lastName, String address, String gender)`).

+### Accessors and Mutators

+- Implement `getters` and `setters` for all attributes to allow controlled access and updates to object data:
+    - `public Long getId()` and `public void setId(Long id)`
+    - `public String getFirstName()` and `public void setFirstName(String firstName)`
+    - `public String getLastName()` and `public void setLastName(String lastName)`
+    - `public String getAddress()` and `public void setAddress(String address)`
+    - `public String getGender()` and `public void setGender(String gender)`

+### Serializable Interface

+- **Implement the Serializable Interface:**
+    - The `PersonDTO` class implements `Serializable` to facilitate object serialisation and deserialisation for scenarios such as network communication or file storage.

+### Documentation and Conventions

+- Follow best practices in naming conventions and ensure clarity in method definitions.
+- Include the serial version UID (`serialVersionUID`) for compatibility during serialisation and deserialisation:
+    - Example: `private static final long serialVersionUID = 1L;`.
+- Document the purpose and use of the class as part of the application's data transfer layer.

+---
 ## Requirements for `PersonRepository` Interface

 ### Interface Design